MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Test-ServiceFabricClusterConnection.md

 # Test-ServiceFabricClusterConnection

 ## SYNOPSIS
-Checks and confirms (by returning "True") that you are connected to a Service Fabric cluster.
+Checks and confirms that you are connected to a Service Fabric cluster.

 ## SYNTAX